-The Philippine War on Drugs refers to the violence inflicted upon suspected drug affiliates by President Rodrigo Duterte’s administration.
-Duterte has enforced a hard stance on eradication over rehabilitation when dealing with the crisis.
-Since his inauguration in June 2016, thousands of people have been killed by police in drug raids, and by unnamed vigilante killers who are rumoured to be executing drug users on behalf of the President.
-As a result, the war on drugs in the Philippines has made the country the fourth most dangerous in the world, according to the Armed Conflict Location & Event Data Project.
+The Philippine War on Drugs refers to the violence inflicted upon suspected drug affiliates by former President Rodrigo Duterte’s administration.
+Duterte enforced a hard stance on eradication over rehabilitation when dealing with the crisis.
+Since June 2016, thousands of people have been killed by police in drug raids, and by unnamed vigilante killers who are rumoured to be executing drug users on behalf of the former President.
+As a result, the war on drugs in the Philippines made the country the fourth most dangerous in the world, according to the Armed Conflict Location & Event Data Project.

 The Philippine National Police have been accused of staging murders by planting drugs and weapons on their victims.
 While drug users are given the option of registering with authorities in exchange for safety, many of these registered users have still lost their lives due to police brutality.
 These government-led attacks have impacted children and newborns, especially within poverty-stricken areas.
 The areas that have been most highly targeted are Central Luzon, Calabarzon, and the National Capital Region.